fmi/iot-course/03-sensors/excercise.md

     status = bme.begin(0x76);
 ```
 _Note the serial baud rate in this example is 9600, so it needs to be changed in the serial monitor_

+# Buttons

+  Good tutorial for button debouncing, and explanation: https://esp32io.com/tutorials/esp32-button-debounce
+  Defautl button on the board "BOOT" seems to be debounced.
+So to test it a wire between a pin and GND needs to be used

 # Data to Thingspeak